Mineral spirits and acetone spirits are two very widely used thinners. People mostly confuse them and use one for the other.

 What are Mineral Spirits?

-Mineral spirits are made out of petroleum and are very cheaply available in the market.
+Mineral spirits are made out of petroleum and are very cheaply available.
 These also have a very long life.

 These are purified petroleum distillate which was made as a substitute for turpentine.
 They became instantly more popular than turpentine after their introduction.

-They are an organic solvent which has various applications.
-They are mostly used as a paint thinner and hence also called as ‘painter’s friend’.
+They are an organic solvent that has various applications.
+They are mostly used as paint thinner and are called a ‘painter’s friend.’

 Mineral spirits are also recyclable.
 They have to be disposed of very carefully as they may contaminate groundwater if not disposed of properly.

 Mineral spirits are water-soluble in nature and transparent in appearance.
-They are less flammable and hence pose very little risk to fire.
+They are less flammable and hence pose very little risk of fire.

 What are Acetone Spirits?